VoxeLibre/VoxeLibre/mods/ENVIRONMENT/lightning/API.md

 ## lightning.strike(pos)
 Let a lightning strike.

-* pos: optional, if not given a random pos will be chosen
+* `pos`: optional, if not given a random pos will be chosen
-* returns: bool - success if a strike happened
+* `returns`: bool - success if a strike happened

 ### Examples: